Kishanjay/VueJS-Quiz/README.md

 Also because the assignment explicitly states not to use any boilerplates, no scaffolding tools are being used.

 ## Development
-The code of this project should adhere to the airbnb styleguide.
+The code of this project should adhere to the VueJS and airbnb styleguide.
+Run `npm run lint` to lint the source-code.